 National Insurance Calculator UK — Calculate Your NI Payments

 Calculate your National Insurance contributions for 2026-27 tax year.
-Find out how much NI you pay on your salary and what State Pension entitlement you are building.
+Find out how much NI you pay on your salary and what State Pension entitlement you.

 National Insurance is a tax on earnings that funds the State Pension NHS and other benefits.
 If you are employed you pay Class 1 NI on earnings above £12570 per year at 8% up to £50270 and 2% above that threshold.
 Understanding your NI contributions is important because you need 35 qualifying years to receive the full New State Pension.
 Our calculator shows your exact monthly and annual NI payments and tracks your progress toward State Pension qualification.